-That’s exactly what happened to OneRep customer Martha D. from from Lansing, MI.
+That’s exactly what happened to Onerep customer Martha D. from Lansing, MI.
 For Martha, medical identity theft became a harsh reality.
 It cost her time and effort to fix it.
 She shares her story below.

 My story begins when one day, after work, my purse was stolen.
 It had been a long and tiring day.
 I dropped by the supermarket and stopped to get gas.
 It wasn’t until I got home that I noticed my purse was missing.
 It must have been taken at one of those stops.